A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Experiment

 \subsubsection{Evaluation Method}

-To evaluate our model, accuracy, sensitivity, specificity, precision and F1-score metrics are used to measure the classification result.
-These five indicators are defined in Table ~\ref{tab:data5}.
+To evaluate our model, accuracy, sensitivity, specificity, precision and F1-score metrics are calculated to evaluate the classification result.
+The definition of the five indicators are given in Table~\ref{tab:data5}.

-In this paper, the samples labeled as normal are positive samples, and the samples labeled as abnormal are negative samples.
-In the definition of these indicators, TP denotes the true positive, which represents positive cases diagnosed as positive.
-TN denotes the true negative, which indicates negative cases diagnosed as negative.
-FP denotes the false positive, which are negative cases diagnosed as positive and FN denotes the false negative, which are positive cases diagnosed as unfavorable.
-The accuracy is the ratio of the number of samples correctly classified by the classifier to the total number of samples.
-The sensitivity reflects the positive case of correct judgement accounting for the proportion of the total positive samples, and the specificity reflects the negative case of correct judgement accounting for the proportion of the total negative samples.
-The precision reflects the proportion of positive samples that are determined by the classifier to be positive samples.
-The F1-score is an indicator that comprehensively considers the accuracy and sensitivity.
+In this paper, positive samples are labeled as normal and negative samples are labeled as abnormal.
+In Table~\ref{tab:data5}, TP, namely True Positive, means that the normal image is identified as normal.
+TN, namely True Negative, indicating the abnormal image is identified as abnormal.
+FP, namely False Positive, that is abnormal image is identified as normal.
+FN, namely False Negative, that is normal image is identified as abnormal.
+Accuracy is defined as the proportion of correctly classified samples to the total sample.
+Sensitivity represents the proportion of correctly classified positive samples to all actual positive samples, and specificity means the proportion of all negative samples that are predicted correctly to all negative samples actually.
+Precision indicates the proportion of all samples classified as positive samples that are correctly judged.
+The F1 score takes into account the accuracy and recall of classification, and is defined as the harmonic average of the accuracy and recall of the model.